A Statement from Agnes Tolmie, SWC Chair, The SWC Board and Staff

 Amidst the current backdrop of unpredictability and anxiety, The SWC is committed to pooling all our resources to ensure women across Scotland stay abreast of current information.
 This includes legislation and policy positions from both the UK and Scottish Governments as well as Local Authorities.

-Unfortunately, the past few weeks have already shown that many women will see a widening of inequality, suffer heightened abuse and be forced into poverty as a result of the current crisis.
+Unfortunately, this time has shown that many women will see a widening of inequality, suffer heightened abuse and be forced into poverty as a result of the current crisis.
 It’s important that women continue to access information regarding their rights and entitlements at this troubling time.
-Please find our latest Briefings below.
+Please find our latest Briefings and Consultation Responses below.